Welcome to Mrs. Griffin's Physical Education Page

 Physical Education, University of Ma.
 Amherst Health, Montclair University

 Hello Smith School!
-I have been a teacher here for 28 years and love Smith School.
+I have been a teacher here for 29 years and love Smith School.
 When I'm not at Smith School with my amazing students, I can be found hiking, fishing, antiquing and photographing wildlife.
-My son Ryan is just starting college at Boston University after being Valedictorian of Waldwick High School and my daughter Kelly play varsity Volleyball, basketball and lacrosse for her high school.
+My son Ryan is a sophomore at Boston University studying Environmental Science, Ecology and Spanish and my daughter Kelly plays varsity Volleyball, Basketball and Lacrosse for her high school.
 My husband Paul and I love the Red Sox, Patriots and Bruins (see a connection?)
 I love Cape Cod, (that's one of my photographs, published in Cape Cod Life Magazine!)